24030, 5030, D5030, first diesel built at Crewe

 For the diesel enthusiast Crewe Works is probably prominently known for its large construction runs of the Class 47 and the HST power cars.
 However the first of the Modernisation Plan diesel locomotives to be built at Crewe were a batch of the BR/Sulzer Type 2s, commencing with D5030.
-It was during January that the frames were laid for D5030, the first of a batch of thirty six, all destined for the Eastern Region.
+It was during the last quarter of 1958 that the frames were laid for D5030, the first of a batch of thirty six, all destined for the Eastern Region.
 No exact construction price is known but it is believed this batch cost about GBP80,000 each.

 D5030 was delivered during the first week of June.
 The summer timetable found the Type 2s on a new working between Crewe and Birmingham.
 They took over the 7.35pm Holyhead - Birmingham at Crewe, returning with the following morning's 6.30am all stations Birmingham - Crewe.
 So noted were D5015/16 and D5015/30.
 The mention of D5030 suggests it was probably on a testing run, the first of Crewe's Type 2s to be outshopped, awaiting official movement to its first shed, March (31B).

 In January D5030 was transferred to Stratford (30A).

 After a year at Stratford D5030 moved to Willesden (1A) during January.

 May 1961: D5030 noted at Stratford depot with major collision damage to the No.2 cab on the secondman's side, Works attention would definately be required.

 D5030 was at Derby Works during April, June, October & November.

 As the year closed D5030 was at Derby Works.

 On June 14th an excursion from the Derby area to a North Wales resort featured D5030 & D5002.